ganeshanushka/tardle/README.md

 # 🔍 Features

-Simple and Engaging Gameplay: Players have six attempts to guess the right word.
+* Dynamic word bank with a range of word lengths
+* Real-time typing feedback with every guess providing instant feedback via color of tiles
+* Cross-Platform compatibility ensures the game can be played on any device
-Tarheel-Themed: Every word is chosen for its significance to tarheel culture.
+* Tarheel-Themed with every word chosen for its significance to tarheel culture
-Dynamic Date Display: The game dynamically displays the current date on the game page.
+* Dynamic Date Display has the game dynamically display the current date on the game page
-Responsive Design: Enjoy the game on any device, thanks to its flexible layout.

 # How to Play